tanaypatwa/mumbai-retina-center/context.md

-# Mumbai Retina Center Website Revamp: Analysis and Plan
+# Mumbai Retina Centre Website Revamp: Analysis and Plan

-This document outlines the plan to revamp the Mumbai Retina Center website.
+This document outlines the plan to revamp the Mumbai Retina Centre website.

 ## 1. Project Goal

-The primary goal is to create a modern, professional, and minimalistic static website to serve as a discovery page for the Mumbai Retina Center.
+The primary goal is to create a modern, professional, and minimalistic static website to serve as a discovery page for the Mumbai Retina Centre.
 The new site must be fully responsive and provide a much-improved user experience compared to the current one.

 ## 2. Analysis of the Old Website